aryeelab/guideseq/README.md

 ### `consolidate` PCR Duplicates

-- **Functionality**: Given undemultiplexed sequence files and sample barcodes specified in the manifest, output the
+- **Functionality**: Given undemultiplexed sequence files and sample barcodes specified in the manifest, output the consolidated forward and reversed reads to the `outfolder`.
 - **Required Parameters**:
-	- `--read1`: Path to the forward reads (FASTQ)
+	- `--read1`: Path to the forward umitagged reads file (FASTQ)
-	- `--read2`: Path to the reverse reads (FASTQ)
+	- `--read2`: Path to the reverse umitagged reads file (FASTQ)
 	- `--outfolder`: Path to the folder in which the output files will be saved
 - **Optional Parameters**:
 	- `--min_quality`: The minimum quality of a read for it to be considered in the consolidation